Brummana

-Broummana (برمانا) is a town in the Matn District of the Mount Lebanon Governorate in Lebanon.
+Brummana (برمانا), also known as Broummana, is a town in the Matn District of the Mount Lebanon Governorate in Lebanon.
 It is located east of Beirut, overlooking the capital and the Mediterranean.
-Broummana has long been a summer destination for visitors and locals.
+Brummana has long been a summer destination for visitors and locals.
 It is also the green lung of the region, with many pine trees lining its streets.

 Overview

-As most of the villages, Broummana has an Aramaic name which most probably means "house of Rammana, the God of Air, Storm and Thunder".
-In the location where Broummana was built it was thought that the god Rammanu lived there, which gave the name "House of Rammanu", and it is known that the letter B at the beginning of the name of villages refers to "beit" in Syriac, meaning "house".
+As most of the villages, Brummana has an Aramaic name which most probably means "house of Rammana, the God of Air, Storm and Thunder".
+In the location where Brummana was built it was thought that the god Rammanu lived there, which gave the name "House of Rammanu", and it is known that the letter B at the beginning of the name of villages refers to "beit" in Syriac, meaning "house".